 The other main reason is that you will have the ability to share files.
 When you sync your hard drive to Google Drive, you will be able to access and edit the files stored by any device that uses the same account.
 This gives you full control of all your stuff from anywhere.

-There are two different ways to back up your hard drive on Google Drive, I will show you
+There are two different ways to back up your hard drive on Google Drive, I will show you both so you can choose the method that best suits your needs.

 1. BACKUP VIA GOOGLE DRIVE FOLDER